grmc1999/grmc1999.github.io/_posts/2025-02-07-Variational-Inference-with-normalizing-flows.md

 ---
 layout: post
-title: Note in\: Variational Inference with normalizing flows
+title: Variational Inference with normalizing flows
 ---

 # Other important information in the paper